Kron4ek/Wine-Builds/README.md

 * Steam fix					(fix for Steam Web Browser)
 * CSMT toggle fix			(fix for CSMT toggle logic in winecfg)

-Fshack builds additionally contains patch for changing a game's internal resolution without  changing the screen resolution.
+Fshack builds additionally contain patch for changing a game's internal resolution without  changing the screen resolution.
 These builds requires libxinerama to work properly.